waiyiwong/Zero_Waste_Cooking/README.md

 5. **Delete Button on Recipe Post Modal**
    - **Issue**: Clicking the delete button in the recipe post JS & modal redirected to the wrong link (`recipe/slug/delete/post_id`) instead of the correct link (`recipe/delete/post_id`).
 This prevented the post from being deleted.
-   - **Fix**: Replaced the JS & modal function with a confirmation deletion template page, which resolved the issue and works perfectly.
+   - **Fix**: Replaced the JS & modal function with a confirmation deletion template page, which resolved the issue and now works perfectly.

 ### **Unsolved Bugs**
 - **Delete Recipe Post Button Modal**